Bible Reading: Luke 6:37-38

 Stop criticizing others, or it will all come back on you.
 If you forgive others, you will be forgiven.
 Luke 6:37

-• Pick the right words.
+Pick the right words.
 Think before you speak.
-Consider your words before you say them and ask if they will help to work out the problem.
+Scan your words ahead of time and ask if they will help or hinder working out the problem.

-TALK: What conflict are you in right now that you need to deal with?
+REFLECT: What conflict do you have flaming up right now that you need to extinguish?

 PRAY: Ask God for a tender heart and a love that won’t let go.